ordina-jworks/ordina-jworks.github.io/README.md

     - After making changes in the blog, the blog is automatically rebuilt

 ## Setting up Jekyll on your Mac or Linux

+Prerequisites:
-You need to have at least Ruby 2.4.0 installed, this can be easily accomplished by using [rvm](https://rvm.io).
+- Ruby (>= 2.4.0): this can be easily accomplished by using [rvm](https://rvm.io).
+- ImageMagick: this can be easily accomplished by using [Homebrew](https://brew.sh/): `brew install imagemagick`.

-After installing RVM, execute the following commands to install Ruby and set up Jekyll:
+After installing RVM and Homebrew, execute the following commands to install Ruby and ImageMagick and set up Jekyll:

     $ rvm install 2.4.0
     $ rvm use 2.4.0
     $ (sudo) gem install bundler
     $ bundle install
+    $ brew install imagemagick

 Note that setting the Ruby version via `rvm use 2.4.0` is only active for the current session.
 In order to set 2.4.0 as the default Ruby version you can use the following command: